Global Change Fellowships

 Amber Wendler

-Amber's research integrates behavioral ecology, physiology, population genetics, and conservation to understand how varying environments and climate change impact bird populations.
-She focuses on the Puerto Rican Tody, comparing behavior and physiology between rainforest and dry forest populations and assessing genetic variation.
-Amber is also analyzing 50 years of morphometric data to examine changes in body size in response to temperature and rainfall changes.
+Amber's research integrated behavioral ecology, physiology, population genetics, and conservation to understand how varying environments and climate change impact bird populations.
+She focused on the Puerto Rican Tody, comparing behavior and physiology between rainforest and dry forest populations and assessing genetic variation.
+Amber also analyzed 50 years of morphometric data to examine changes in body size in response to temperature and rainfall changes.
 This research is vital for predicting how birds might respond to environmental changes and identifying vulnerable populations, especially as climate change and natural disasters, like hurricanes, intensify.

 Advised by Dr. Jeff Walters